Achille1994/Algorithm-for-a-Dog-Identification-App/README.md

 Answer:
 - percentage of the first 100 images in human_files have a detected human face is : 100.0%
 - percentage of the first 100 images in dog_files have a detected human face is :11.0%

+Ideally, we would like 100% of human images with a detected face and 0% of dog images with a detected face.
+You will see that our algorithm falls short of this goal, but still gives acceptable performance.
+We extract the file paths for the first 100 images from each of the datasets and store them in the numpy arrays human_files_short and dog_files_short.